 Dan Fink, MA

-Dan oversees our Relational Community Center, managing and developing all its programs and services and providing support to its leadership team.
+Dan oversees operations, managing and developing programs and services and providing support to the leadership team.
 During the dot com movement of the nineties he worked as a computer and networking technician and by the turn of the century he was the manager of an information technology department at a large insurance company.
 Seeking to refocus his career on improving the well-being of others, he returned to academia and completed his Bachelors degree in Psychology with a focus on Cognitive Science at UCLA.
 Incorporating his technology experience with this degree, he went on do cognitive psychology research at UCLA.
 Striving to put these new skills to work in a community context, he continued his education and earned is Masters degree in Clinical Psychology with a specialization in Applied Community Psychology from Antioch University in Los Angeles.
 Dan’s desire for social responsibility led him to be an organizational consultant at The Relational Center, where he is also gaining hours of experience toward his Marriage and Family Therapist license as a counseling trainee.
 Dan is also a Founding Partner of Open Roots Consulting and a board member of the South Robertson Neighborhoods Council.

 Jami Winkel, LMFT